DFE-Digital/csc-swr-prototype/README.md

 4. Run `bundle exec rails server` to launch the app on http://localhost:3000
 5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

+# Setting up couchDB for persisting offline data

+Download couchDB locally from <a href="https://couchdb.apache.org/">here</a> (this example was created with CouchDB 3.1.1)

+On downloading, you can use the CouchDB GUI to open couchDB.
+Create an admin account called `admin`, and give it a password `password`.
+This is essential to make sure querying the database is successful with the endpoints used in the examples.

+On running couchDB, you should be able to visit http://127.0.0.1:5984/ to get a welcome message from couch.
+If you dont, its not running.
 ## Running specs, linter(without auto correct) and annotate models and serializers
 ```
 bundle exec rake